The Hem of a Shirt

 Straight hem is a popular choice for casual shirts, especially shirts that you can wear untucked.
 As the name suggests, it passes directly through the bottom of the shirt and has a 2.5-inch vent at the bottom of the side seams on both sides of the shirt.

-If your shirt is designed with a straight hem, I recommend two that you have it tailored with two small adjustments to your shirt size.
+If your shirt is designed with a straight hem, I recommend that you have it tailored or altered with a sewing machine with two small adjustments to your shirt size.
+For tailored suits, this is how long it takes to get one altered.

-For starters, you want to make sure that the mid-section width is the same or very close to the bottom width.
+For starters, you want to make sure that the mid-section width is the same or very close to the bottom width finished edge.
 Doing so will help create the best casual look without the hourglass shape.
 This look is more typical in formal dress shirts.

 And secondly, you can also consider reducing the length of the shirt by about 0.7 inches so that the shirt does not feel too long when you are not wearing it tucked in.